A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Discussion

 where $\phi_{*}=2.099\times10^{-2}$~$(h/0.7)^3$~Mpc$^{-3}$, $\sigma_*=113.78$~km~s$^{-1}$, $\alpha=0.94$, $\beta=1.85$.
 Following from \cite{Collett_2015}, we assume a population of lenses with velocity dispersions $\sigma$ \textgreater 100~km~s$^{-1}$.

 The magnification bias, $B(z_s)$, is defined as

 The minimum magnification required for a glSN to be detected by our colour-based method (i.e. to equal the black line in Fig.~\ref{fig:colour_method}) is given by $\mu_{\rm{Q}}(z_s)$.
+Following from \cite{schneider-book}, for the SIS a SN located at a distance $r$ from the centre of the source plane will have a magnification of the brightest lensed image given by

+The probability of obtaining a given magnification is therefore related to the probability of a given position on the source plane.
+Here, $r$ is given in units of the Einstein radius and, for the case of strong lensing, multiple images are formed only when $r \leq 1$.
+Following from Eqn.~\ref{eqn:muSIS},\, $r = \frac{1}{\mu-1}$.
+Assuming a uniform distribution of sources across the source plane, such that $P(r) = 2r$ and $P(\phi) = \frac{1}{2\pi}$, the likely magnification distribution is given by

-The magnification distribution for the brightest image from the lens equation for our SIS is given by $P(\mu)$, while $W(f(\mu),f_{\rm{lim}})$ gives the probability of a background source at $z_s$ being sufficiently magnified such that it would be detectable above the limiting flux of ZTF, $f_{\rm{lim}}$.
+$W(f(\mu),f_{\rm{lim}})$ gives the probability of a background source at $z_s$ being sufficiently magnified such that it would be detectable above the limiting flux of ZTF, $f_{\rm{lim}}$.
 Following \cite{collett--12}, $W$ is given by

 where $f(\mu)$ is the magnified flux of the source.
 We assume a characteristic detection depth of $m_r = 20.5$ for ZTF \citep{bellm--19}.

 To compute $B(z_s)$ we use the \cite{hsiao--07} spectroscopic template to simulate $10^4$ SNe~Ia light curves between $-14$ -- 0\,d relative to $B$-band maximum in a series of redshift bins up to $z = 2.5$.
 We chose the \cite{hsiao--07} spectroscopic template for this purpose as it extends to shorter wavelengths than other templates, which is necessary for simulating high redshift SNe.
 The peak $B$-band absolute magnitude of each simulated SN~Ia is drawn from a Gaussian distribution, $\mathcal{N}(-19.3,\,0.5)$.
 As in \cite{feindt--19}, host extinction is drawn from an exponential distribution with a rate of $\lambda = 0.11$.
 Within each redshift bin, we take the average of the $g-r$ colours and $r$-band magnitudes across all simulated SNe~Ia to compute the minimum magnification, $\mu_{\rm{Q}}(z_s)$.